joelparkerhenderson/pitch-deck/README.md

 ### Slide 3: People

-Who are you focusing on helping, and how do you reach them?
+Who are you focusing on helping, how do you reach them, and at what costs?

 ### Slide 4: Context